 I noticed that this flight was quite full as I was heading to my seat.
-On the seats was an oversized pillow, a blanket, a small amenity kit and a large pair of headphones.
+On the seats were an oversized pillow, a blanket, a small amenity kit, and a large pair of headphones.
 The seats felt comfortable and could be reclined quite far back by using a few buttons on the side.
-The amenity kit contained just the essentials – toothbrush and toothpaste, eye mask, a pair of socks, earbuds and a pen.
-The blanket was plush, but not too thick.
-The headphones were the noise cancelling type that would normally be distributed in business class and above, so that was another pleasant surprise.
+The amenity kit contained just the essentials – toothbrush and toothpaste, eye mask, a pair of socks, earbuds, and a pen.
+The blanket was plush but not too thick.
+The headphones were the noise-canceling type that would normally be distributed in business class and above, so that was another pleasant surprise.

 Food and Beverages

 After dinner, the stewardesses also offered tea and coffee.
-As it was almost 1 AM already, I opted to not consume these and prepared to sleep instead.
-I reclined my seat backwards, put on the eye mask, earbuds and blanket.
+As it was almost 1 am already, I opted not to consume these and prepared to sleep instead.
+I reclined my seat backward, put on the eye mask, earbuds, and blanket.
 The lights began to dim shortly after, and the combination of fatigue and comfortable seats made me fall asleep easily.

 I woke up shortly before breakfast and felt refreshed.
 Soon, the breakfast service began.
-The choice of mains was between a full English breakfast or omelettes.
+The choice of mains was between a full English breakfast or omelets.
 I chose the latter.
-The omelettes were served with potatoes, mushrooms and half a tomato.
-There was also a chocolate chip muffin, strawberry yogurt, a small cup of orange juice and coffee or tea.
+The omelets were served with potatoes, mushrooms, and half a tomato.
+There was also a chocolate chip muffin, strawberry yogurt, a small cup of orange juice, and coffee or tea.
 Just like dinner, the food was decent, but nothing spectacular.

 All in all, I would say that the British Airways Premium Economy flight was quite enjoyable.
 As a Premium Economy product, British Airways has got it right.
 I would not hesitate to take it again.